-From the 1920s there was a migration of (white) South African football players to British.
-By 1964, the Football Association (FA) reported “the ‘great majority’ of the small colony of foreign players in the top two English Divisions come from South Africa.”
+From the 1920s there was a migration of (white) South African football players to British teams.
+By 1964 the FA reported “the great majority of the small colony of foreign players in the top two English Divisions come from South Africa.”

 The movement of footballers from the Commonwealth also had a major impact on the multiracial nature of English football.
 Arthur Wharton, a Ghanaian with Caribbean and Irish ancestry, was the first black professional player in the world.
 He played football for the English team Cannock in 1883.
 Since Arthur Wharton put on his Cannock shirt there has been a consistent presence of black, Asian and minority ethnic (BAME) players in British football.

-However, as John Barnes, Leroy Rosenoir and Ian Wright’s autobiographies demonstrate, even as late as the 1990s black, Asian and minority ethnic (BAME) players had to overcome institutional discrimination and they faced horrific levels of racial abuse from the terraces.
+However, as John Barnes, Leroy Rosenoir and Ian Wright’s autobiographies demonstrate, even as late as the 1990s, BAME players had to overcome institutional discrimination and they faced horrific levels of racial abuse from the terraces.
 Their struggle for equality in the game, alongside many others, means that today 25 percent of English players in the League are BAME.

 BAME players also faced a “colour barrier” when it came to playing for England.
 Jack Leslie was a brilliant striker who played for Plymouth Argyle between 1920 and 1935, scoring over 400 goals.
-Leslie was informed by his manager that he had been selected to play for England in 1929, he later received communication cancelling his call up to the England team, stating that they didn’t realise “I was a man of colour”.
+In 1929, Leslie was informed by his manager that he had been selected to play for England, however, he later received communication cancelling his call up to the England team, stating that they didn’t realise he “was a man of colour.”

-These new migratory trends rapidly changed the make up of English football.
-There were just 11 foreign players in the Premiership in 1992/1993, by 1998/1999 this had risen to 163.
+These new migratory trends rapidly changed the make-up of English football.
+In 1992/93 there were just 11 foreign players in the Premiership, however, by 1998/99 this had risen to 163.
 In 2019 the number of foreign players stood at 262 and 60 nationalities were represented in the Premiership alone.

-The FA Women’s Super League (FA WSL) is the highest league of women’s football in England.
-It was launched in 2011 and is divided in two separate divisions, the FA Women’s Championship and WSL2.
+The FA Women’s Super League (FA WSL), the highest league of women’s football in England, was launched in 2011 and is divided in two separate divisions: the FA Women’s Championship and WSL2.
 Over 160 foreign players have played in the two leagues since 2011 and 26 nationalities were represented in the League in 2019.